 Autonomous AP Architecture

 From the name itself, Autonomous Architecture means ‘in charge of everything.’
 It is a standalone management Cisco Wireless Access Point architecture.
-All of these listed roles below are handled by the Autonomous AP for this kind of wireless architecture.
+The Autonomous AP handles all of the listed roles below:

 - Approval of association requests